ardentlearner/Golang/README.md

-# Golang
+# Golang Fundamentals
-A series of interesting concepts in Golang.
+A series of fundamental concepts in Golang.